Legends of Streets: Top Kingpins, Gang Leaders, Crews City to city

 Brooklyn, New York

-Places like Brownsville and East New York were notorious back in the day, along with Bed Stuy and a few housing projects like fort Greene.
-These areas were the heart of Brooklyn’s streets in the 80s and 90s, at least until the large crackdown during the late 90s that sentenced hundreds to do a bulk of years in prison, at least.
+Places like Brownsville and East New York were notorious back in the day, along with Bed Stuy and a few housing projects like fort Greene, as these areas were the heart of Brooklyn’s streets in the 80s and 90s, at least until the large crackdown during the late 90s that sentenced hundreds to do a bulk of years in prison, at least.

-Some of the Brooklyn big names during that time were Danny Diamonds of Marcy, Killer Ben of Fort Green, Domencio, Tut, Puerto Rican Jesus, Kendu, Hardy Boys, Big Lou, Molock of Coney Island’s 23rd and Mermaid, or Baby Sam, who sentenced to life in prison and given one of the largest fines in history, along with crews like the A-Team, Poison Clan, and others.
+Some of the Brooklyn big names during that time were Danny Diamonds of Marcy, Killer Ben of Fort Green, Domencio, Puerto Rican Jesus, Kendu, Hardy Boys, Big Lou, Molock of Coney Island’s 23rd and Mermaid, or Baby Sam, who sentenced to life in prison and given one of the largest fines in history, the A-Team, Poison Clan, and others.

 Buffalo, New York